SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/google/google_workspace.md

 4. Confirm the logs are received in your Pub/Sub

+By following these steps, you should see events appearing on the list

 - Go to your **Pub/Sub page**, then click on **Topics** on the left panel
 - Click on your sekoia `sekoia-gca-topic` topic previously configured
 - On the bottom of the page, click on the **Message tab**
 - Select your project
-- Click on **Pull button**, you should see events appearing on the list
+- Click on **Pull button**

 5. Create a dedicated service account

+The service account will be used on SEKOIA.IO to pull logs available on your Google Cloud instance.

-- Go to the Create service account page
+- Go to the **Create service account** page
 - Select your cloud project
 - Enter `sekoia-gca-service-account` as a service account name
 - Click **Create and continue**